shamvoke/shamvoke/src/_posts/2026-08-23-how-to-block-android-ads-like-a-pro.md

 Ads appear inside websites, apps, games, and sometimes in places where you really did not ask for them.
 And behind many of those ads are trackers, analytics systems, and third-party services quietly making network requests in the background.

-For years, blocking ads on Android meant, using a dedicated ad-blocking app, setting up a VPN-based blocker, or going down the rabbit hole of rooting your phone.
+For years, blocking ads on Android meant using a dedicated ad-blocking app, setting up a VPN-based blocker, or going down the rabbit hole of rooting your phone.

 It turns out there is a much simpler option.